autokitteh/autokitteh/docs/logging.md

 ## Framework

-We use structured logging, and specifically we use [Zap](https://github.com/uber-go/zap) as our logging framework.
+We use structured logging, and specifically we currently use [Zap](https://github.com/uber-go/zap) as our logging framework.

-Why not something else?

-- [Zerolog](https://github.com/rs/zerolog) is more performant and better looking, but its syntax is more error-prone (no logging in case you forget to call `Msg("...")` at the end)
-- Go's [Slog](https://pkg.go.dev/log/slog) is new, slower (according to Zap benchmarks), and doesn't provide useful benefits

 ## Default Level

 The default logging level is [Info](https://pkg.go.dev/go.uber.org/zap/zapcore#InfoLevel).
-To change this, set the following AutoKitteh config value to the lower-case or all-caps name of the level you want.
+To change this, set the following AutoKitteh config value to the case-insensitive name of the level you want.
 For example:

 - CLI: `ak config set logger.level debug`